erikvanmechelen/loom/README.md

 As a PM with Loom, I believe my interpersonal skills, ability to create productive relationships with every individual within the organization, and my balanced attack of design/business/tech will put us on pace to scale Loom to our expectations.

-### The Challenges Loom Faces, And Why I'm Energized
+### The Challenge Loom Faces, And Why I'm Energized

 Recently, we transitioned Octalysis Prime to a freemium model.
 Since I'm responsible for Community first, and then Product, it was on me to [listen to members](https://vimeo.com/259389911/c56dfaac57), communicate our roadmap, and continually help them reach their goals.
 Meanwhile, I helped the team efficiently execute on our go-to-market strategy for freemium.
 In the last two months we had our lowest churn in the past year and the path is set for freemium to play out.